fordjes/sdn-labs/mininet/04_wireshark.md

 0. Print out the screen the code we just downloaded.

   `student@beachhead:~$` `cat ss13.py`

+0. This is the code that makes a learning L2 switch

 0. Start a Ryu controller with the file *ss13.py*.